 Measures relating to the banking sector could be further amended, expanded or strengthened.
 Moreover, additional measures could be adopted in other areas.
 It is impossible to predict what additional measures will be adopted and, given the complexity and continuing uncertainty of a certain number of these measures, to determine their impact on BNPP.
 The effect of these measures, whether already adopted or that may be adopted in the future, has been and could continue to be a decrease in BNPP's ability to allocate its capital and capital resources to financing, limit its ability to diversify risks, reduce the availability of certain financing and liquidity resources, increase the cost of financing, increase the cost of compliance, increase the cost or reduce the demand for the products and services offered by BNPP, require BNPP to proceed with internal reorganizations, structural changes or reallocations, affect the ability of BNPP to carry on certain activities or to attract and/or retain talent and, more generally, affect its competitiveness and profitability, which could have an impact on its profitability, financial condition and operating results.
-For example, the European Banking Authority estimated, in a report published on 5 August 2019 15 December 2020, that the implementation of the final Basel III agreement adopted by the Group of Central Bank Governors and Heads of Supervision ("GHOS") on 7 December 2017 may result, under conservative assumptions according to the approach adopted to transcribe the final Basel III agreement into European law, in an increase of the tier 1-minimum required eapital amount by 24.4 of Tier 1 capital between 13.1% and 18.5% with respect to the June 2018 December 2019 baseline, which would eause, reflecting for the 18999 banks in the sample, a shortfall in total capital of between €135.133 billion and €52 billion, of which including between €91.117 billion and €30 billion of common equity Tier 1.
+For example, the European Banking Authority estimated, in a report published on 15 December 2020, that the implementation of the final Basel III agreement adopted by the Group of Central Bank Governors and Heads of Supervision ("GHOS") on 7 December 2017 may result, according to the approach adopted to transcribe the final Basel III agreement into European law, in an increase of the minimum required amount of Tier 1 capital between 13.1% and 18.5% with respect to the December 2019 baseline, reflecting for the 99 banks in the sample, a shortfall in total capital between €33 billion and €52 billion, including between €17 billion and €30 billion of common equity Tier 1.
 To this end, the European Commission is due to adopt draft texts in the first quarter of 2021, which should come into force by 1 January 2023 (i.e. one year after the date initially planned due to the COVID-19 pandemic).